designbuildsell/designbuildsell.github.io/dbs/docs/_wip/wip.md

 Create a syllabus for the architecture students.
 Your anchor content so as to say.

 - Learning how to learn.
+Coursera summary

+- Learning personalities

-How to learn anything quick.
+- How to learn anything quick.
+Following the leaders.
+Memory and retention... spaced repetition etc.

+- Knowledge management
+ - systems and tools
+ - Information retrieval

+- Domain specific knowledge management?
+ - apprenticeship method
+ - other methods...

+- AI to accelerate your learning.
+How?

+- State of architecture education in India
+ - can it be condensed? what will it look like..
+Musk's strategy

+- Architecture education in US?
+What can be changed?

+- Thinking and decision making for architects.
+Most useful mental models for architects.
+Illustrate with examples.

 - Paradox of life.
 Time, money and energy.
 Time is of the essence.
-Leverage... other lessons of life
+- Leverage... other lessons of life naval, Luca de llama etc.
 - Weeks in life. visualize.
 - Architecture school syllabus analyze.
 Can this be compressed in a much shorter amount of time.
   - What is the most applicable skills to learn ?